egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 * Efficiency - how many trees we need to burn to run an operation
 * Maintainability - how many hours and lines of code we need to modify to add, fix or remove a feature

 When we talk about "technical debt", usually, we are concerned about maintainabilty.
-There definitely are hints of the other aspect in there as well, however maintainability does seem to be dominant.
+There definitely are hints of the other aspect in there as well, but maintainability does seem to be dominant.

 One way to summarize "maintainability" is to treat it as "effort needed to make a change".
 We can dissect this effort into several pieces -- or in other words, places where we use up our energy: